What is eczema?

 - Skin redness

-- Formation of small, fluid-filled blisters that might ooze when scratched
+- Formation of bumps or small, fluid-filled blisters that might ooze when scratched

 What causes eczema?